mkc909/open-swarm-mcp/README.md

    - (TODO) Use **GPT Actions** as an alternative for agent expansions without dedicated MCP infrastructure.

 4. **CLI & REST Interface**
-   - A setup wizard helps define or update blueprint configurations.
+   - (WIP) A setup wizard helps define or update blueprint configurations.
    - Run from the command line or expose a Django-powered REST API for broader integration.
    - Interactive web pages per blueprint at `/<blueprint_name>/`.